MicrosoftDocs/power-platform/power-platform/solution-templates/hr/onboarding-buddy/install-and-configure.md

 More information: [Share a canvas app with your organization](/power-apps/maker/canvas-apps/share-app)

-## Step 9: Turn on Auditing
+## Step 10: Turn on Auditing

 While auditing is not required, we recommend enabling the audit setting on the system, so it's easy to see who creates and updates records in the future.

-To do this:
+Take these steps to enable the audit settings:

 1. Go to [Power Platform admin center](https://gcc.admin.powerplatform.microsoft.us/home)
 1. Select **Environments** on the left-side menu and select the environment where the solution is installed.